Quicken can save the economy? Super Bowl ad fuels debate

 Now that it’s been a few days since Sunday night’s big game, the dust has settled and there’s some time to reflect.
 No, I’m not talking about playbook analysis; rather, it’s the commercials that everyone is buzzing about.
 When a 30-second spot costs upwards of $5 million, we expect to see the best of the best.

 While some ads were clever and entertaining (Hello, wiener dog stampede!), others seemed to fall flat.
 Some even sparked outrage.
 The most controversial ad on social media was the Quicken Loans commercial.
 Folks are up in arms saying the commercial encourages lavish commercialism and promotes the type of mortgage lending that led to the last big recession.

 The ad starts: “Here’s what we were thinking: What if we did for mortgages what the internet did for buying music, and plane tickets and shoes?”
 The spot goes on to address the ease of getting a mortgage completely online — on your phone in fact.
 People, of course, would be buying homes left and right.
 Then they would inevitably fill those home with things, thus necessitating higher levels of employment because more jobs would be needed to create those things.

-As a job search engine, everyone at LinkUp is in total support of creating jobs, so this one definitely caught our interest.
+As a job search engine and job data provider, everyone at LinkUp is in total support of creating jobs, so this one definitely caught our interest.
 Although it paints a pretty picture, not all jobs are created equal, some are more sustainable than others.
 Some argue that spending at the commercial’s proposed level is very excessive, and potentially problematic.

 And what about the people who are just now finally recovering from the many hardships of the recession?
 This commercial could be an unpleasant reminder for those who were perhaps laid off, just had a baby and then faced a home foreclosure in 2008.